 : ... : North Fork of Taylor

 Tucupit occidentalis links up cracks of all sizes with memorable face sequences to the top of the west face of Tucupit.
 The route is sustained with a variety of cruxes and is generally very well protected.
 Rock quality is mostly phenomenal with a couple sandy sections near the top serving as a reminder that you are in Zion.
-As a bonus, Kolob offers a stunning backcountry setting that you don't get in the main canyon of Zion.T.occidentalis shares the first two pitches with the first ascent of the...[more]
+As a bonus, Kolob offers a stunning backcountry setting that you don't get in the main canyon of Zion.T.occidentalis shares the first two pitches with the...[more]
 Browse More Classics in UT